sobotklp/pycksum/README.rst

-pycksum - A Python implementation of the Unix cksum algorithm
+pycksum - A Python implementation of the cksum algorithm

 The ``cksum`` algorithm generates a checksum for a stream of data.
 While cksum is not cryptographically strong, it can be used to validate the integrity of transferred files.